Why Join Us?

 When and Where?

-Our Wheel of the Year festival celebrations are usually held at Bournemouth beach to the left of the peir
+Our Wheel of the Year festival celebrations are usually held at Bournemouth beach to the left of the pier.

 Our more regular events are usually held on Talbot Campus in Faith and Reflection, Talbot House, on a Tuesday evening.
-Walks and startgazing meet at Atrium Cafe.
-Sometime we will need a bigger or diffrent room so do double check as we will occasionally be in Poole House or Fusion.
+Walks and stargazing meet at Atrium Cafe.
+Sometime we will need a bigger or different room so do double check as we will occasionally be in Poole House or Fusion.

 Committee